gabrielastro/idealgasentropy/README.md

 - There are also some comparison to SCvH (see comments above).

 All comments, questions, suggestions for improvements, etc. are welcome!
-Please write to me at uni-tuebingen.de with gabriel.marleau in front.
+Please write to me at uni-due.de with gabriel.marleau in front (address should be valid until at least 2029 :)).